HRDC Speakers Bureau

 Human Rights Defense Center staff are available to provide expert commentary on all aspects of the U.S. criminal justice system.
 They are widely recognized as authorities on prison and jail issues, including litigation and prisoners' rights, prison privatization, prison labor, the First Amendment in the prison context, felon disenfranchisement and public records/Freedom of Information Act issues.

 HRDC staff members have been interviewed and quoted by news media across the nation and internationally.
-HRDC staff are available for phone, radio, television and in-person interviews.
+HRDC staff are available for phone, radio, television and in-person interviews; for our national media guide, please click here.

 Available HRDC Speakers: